CardKit/cardkit/README.md

 * We prefer simple noun-based names for concrete concepts.
 For example, Cards, Hands, and Decks are core concepts in CardKit; thus, their class names are `Card`, `Hand`, and `Deck`.
 * We try to use value semantics (structs) wherever possible, although we really want to use inheritance in some places (e.g. `LogicHandCard : HandCard`), so we use classes in those cases.
 But, because of the Serialization requirement, we use value-like semantics when performing equality testing for these classes (e.g. using `CardIdentifier` and `HandIdentifier`).
 * Extensions to Swift types are specified in `Extensions/(Type)Extension.swift`

-### Input Boxing

-Due to limitations in Swift reflection, we use an `enum InputDataBinding` to box bound `Input` values.
-This is because we are not able to instantiate a reference to a type from it's String name, as would be given in the JSON representation of a CardKit program (`NSClassFromName()` does not work for `struct` types).
-Note that the value stored inside the box is a `JSON` object, enabling any type that conforms to `JSONEncodable & JSONDecodable` to be boxed.

-When removing bound values from the box, we must be explicit about its type.
-Internally, the `CardKit Runtime` attempts to construct an object instance for the type specified.
-For example, an `ExecutableActionCard` may retrieve the value bound to slot "A" as follows.

-`let a: Double = self.value(forInput: "A")`

-If the `InputSlot` "A" is `.bound` and the `JSON` value contained within it is convertible to `Double`, then the method returns the correct value.
-Otherwise, it returns `nil`.

 ## Building